 Due to the close relationship with our parent community we collect regular feedback, which is then communicated to the relevant parties with a process followed through to decide whether or not this feedback is implemented and if so, how it is implemented.

 Besides specific parent online surveys our main feedback channels lie with the Principal, School Chaplain and School Council.
-Class teachers also take on the role and then feedback directly to the Principal.
+Class teachers also take on feedback from parents and other community members and feed it back either to the Principal directly or at our weekly meetings.

 The parents are supportive of the work of the school staff, and encourage us to continue to strengthen the ethos of the school to differentiate from mainstream education.
 Parent education articles in the school newsletter, and talks at event days and information evenings assist in this way.
+Parents also like to get involved by running events, craft groups or information sessions at the school for other parents.

-In 2017 we collected specific parent feedback on: Transition to high school, Learning methodology, our Restorative Practice program, our Stage Model, our OE and PDHPE program, our music program, our art program, effectiveness of communication, confidence in our Literacy and Numeracy curriculum and delivery, our work with additional needs, approachability of staff, festivals and events, grounds and resources.
+In 2019 we collected specific parent feedback on: Transition to high school, Learning methodology, our Restorative Practice program, our Stage Model, preferred fundraising events for 2019 and ideas for community events for 2019, our OE and PDHPE program, the shared 5/6 teaching team, our music program, our art program, effectiveness of communication, confidence in our Literacy and Numeracy curriculum and delivery, our work with additional needs, approachability of staff, tradition of Class 6 farewell and energy cost to parents, festivals and events, grounds and resources.

-Students with specific social issues and behavioural plans continued to be monitored and parents of children with behavioural plans were kept informed and involved in their child's plan.
+Students with specific social issues and behavioural plans continued to be monitored and parents of children with behavioural plans, health plans or with NCCD related ILP's were kept informed and involved in their child's plan.
 Issues were investigated and addressed as needed.
 Due to parent feedback we have learnt that evidence based observations to be passed onto parents regularly is effective along with the necessity to work in partnership with all carers and all involved professionals.
 We have also learnt that our teaching methods need to be much more explicit, even if teaching/ modelling appropriate behaviours.

 Our transition to high school program has received extremely positive feedback after ensuring that the Stage 3 students are IT savvy as well as assessment task savvy.
-Our ability to take them through feedback many high school tasks in Class 6 has also helped their confidence in going to high school.
+Our ability to take them through feedback/ rubric specific to lessons and tasks assisted in their high school preparation as well as in their confidence in going to high school.
 All parents and students were also very supportive of our OE/ PDHPE/ Leadership program run by the School Chaplain and Stage 3 Teacher.

-The parent and student feedback data helped us to identify the areas in numeracy and literacy that we most need to work on and the areas within the primary school journey in which the parents become the most anxious about literacy/ numeracy.
-The parents continue express a high level of satisfaction with our Stage Model; in particular they like the consistency of teachers and knowing they will have a different teacher each Stage of the curriculum with specific skills to each Stage.
+The parent and student feedback data helped us to identify the areas in numeracy and literacy that we most need to work on with specifics to year levels, and the areas within the primary school journey in which the parents become the most anxious about literacy/ numeracy.
+The parents continue to express a high level of satisfaction with our Stage Model; in particular they like the consistency of teachers and knowing they will have a different teacher each Stage of the curriculum with specific skills to each Stage.

-It was highlighted that our communication with parents was effective if through emails/ or texts, otherwise information was missed or lost.
-Parents also feedback that parent/ teacher interviews or parent nights were much easier to attend if out of working hours.
+It was highlighted that our communication with parents was effective if through emails/ or texts or anything else online, otherwise information was missed or lost.
+Parents also fedback that parent/ teacher interviews or parent nights were much easier to attend if out of working hours.
+They loved our new online booking system and attending the parent/ teacher interviews over a series of nights with all of the teachers at the same time.